cookiecutter/cookiecutter/README.rst

 * `cookiecutter-muffin`_: A Muffin template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-octoprint-plugin`_: A template for building plugins for `OctoPrint`_.
 * `cookiecutter-funkload-friendly`_: Cookiecutter template for a `funkload-friendly`_ project.
+* `cookiecutter-template`_: A template to help in creating cookiecutter templates.

 Python-Django
 ^^^^^^^^^^^^^